 Coverage and network

-Luckily, coverage is great on both Vodafone and O2.
-Around 99% of the population can get signal on either network, and 3G coverage isn't too far off that either.
+Luckily, coverage is excellent on both Vodafone and O2.
+Around 99% of the population can get 4G and 3G coverage on either network.

 For 4G speed, meanwhile, Vodafone has O2 beat - download speeds are about 3-4Mb faster, according to Which? and OpenSignal.
 That said, the average speed on both is plenty fast, falling in the 15-20Mb range.
 (For comparison, standard home broadband goes up to speeds of 17Mb, and anything above 24Mb counts as 'superfast'.)